hitthecodelabs/WeatherForecast-LSTM/README.md

 ## Usage

-To use this project, clone the repository and run the Jupyter Notebook `general_models.ipynb`.
-Ensure that `weather_module.py` is in the same directory as the notebook, as it imports functions from this module.
+To use this project, clone the repository and run the Jupyter Notebook `weather_model.ipynb`.
+Ensure that `utils.py` is in the same directory as the notebook, as it imports functions from this module.

 ## Requirements